 The Mars Simulation Project (mars-sim) is an open source Java project aiming at building computer models that characterize important aspects of establishing human settlements on Mars.

 Have you ever been fascinated by reality TV shows in which how contestants survive each test?
 Some are natural-born team players but they are put to test by having to compete against one another instead of teamworking.
 Some are loners by traits and have to work pass suspicion and mistrust to collaborate with others to accomplish some mutual goals.

 With private ventures such as SpaceX offering new vision of going to Mars and the Mars One Foundation seeking to recruit future settlers on a one-way ticket to Mars, mars-sim is giving the audience a preview of the coming attractions in unraveling the intricate innerworking of establishing a human foothold on Mars.

-The good news is that, unlike in a TV soap opera in that the relational dynamic of all the characters are mostly scripted in order to appeal to the audience, the actions and reactions of each settler in mars-sim are emergent, just like a reality TV show.
-They interact with the environmental conditions and with one another as they develop the settlement.
+The good news is that, unlike in a TV soap opera in that the relationship dynamics of the characters are scripted to appeal to a qualified audience, actions and reactions of each settler in mars-sim are emergent and non-linear.
+They interact with the environmental conditions and with one another as they develop their settlement.
 Their personality and natural attributes can positively or negatively affect the social networking.
 Just like in real life, the bonding between any two individuals gets strengthened with positive exchange or degraded over time when less contact is made.

 Below are the type of questions you may ask yourself if you are a mission planner for a human-rated Mars mission:

 a.
 What types of psychological profile of the team should I select for each mission going to Mars to jump-start a colony vs. sustain the settlement?

 b.
 How many of them should I send on each mission, accompanied with what resources, parts, equipment, vehicles, and building modules?

 c.
 How often should I send these resupply missions to seed each existing settlement or to start a new outpost nearby?